opentok/opentok-windows-sdk-samples/README.md

 This app shows how to add metadata to video frames in a published stream and how to read the metadata in a subscriber to the stream.
 It also shows to to use a very simple custom video capturer and custom video renderer.

+### AudioDeviceNotifications

+This app shows more advanced management of audio devices with notifications capabilities that allow detecting when new devices are added, removed or the default selection is changed at windows OS level.

 ## Development and Contributing